teonite/matrix/README.md

 <hr />

 ## Note

 Please customize the default domain in this guide, `openearth.space`, to match your specific requirements.

+Remember, the hookshot will **not** work properly in end-to-end encrypted rooms.

 ## Table of Contents